Awanimichael/TicTacToe_Python/README.md

 ```
 this will promt the user to pick a cell value and will return and Invalid Error, because all cells are picked.
-* test cases could be entering a number not in the cell, or entering a negative number.
+* Other test cases could be entering a number not in the board, or entering a negative number.